Aarhus-NUK-PET/autoSPM/README.md

 # autoSPM

-**autoSPM** is a Python-based pipeline for automatic brain segmentation and normalization to MNI-space from total-body PET/CT images using TotalSegmentator and SPM12 (via MATLAB).
+**autoSPM** is a Python-based pipeline for automatic brain normalization to MNI-space from total-body PET/CT images using TotalSegmentator and SPM12 (via MATLAB).

 ## Features